railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	just the default options.
 When the client starts without a configuration file it will write a new one for itself.

 #.
-The eTiny web server uses the NET-RPC protocol.
-If a GTK client works but eTiny doesn't then the
+The web server uses the NET-RPC protocol.
+If a GTK client works but the web server doesn't then the
-	problem is either with the NET-RPC port or with eTiny itself, and not with the Open ERP server.
+	problem is either with the NET-RPC port or with the web server itself, and not with the Open ERP server.

 .. 	hint:: One server for several companies